jpdery/moobile-core-doc/Source/Component/Component.md

 ### getParent() {#getParent}

-Returns the parent component of this component.
+Returns the parent of this component.

 #### Returns: